Overview of Information Technology at UTHealth

 Led by Dr. James Griffiths, executive director and clinical technology officer.

-Communication Technical Services
+Communications Technical Services

 Led by Derek Drawhorn, executive director of communications technology.